Construction Management Home

 CM at Laney is a great program for anyone who is interested in construction and wants to get familiar with the management skills required for working as a management professional or expanding entrepreneur skills required for small businesses.

 Laney College has two certificate programs.
-They are a Certificate of Construction Management (CCM) and an Associate Degree of Science (AAS) in Construction Management.
-We also offer Certificate Programs in Building Inspection and Certificate of Proficiency for Inspectors (COP).
+They are a Certificate of Proficiency in Construction Management (CCM) and an Associate Degree of Science (AAS) in Construction Management.
+We also offer Certificate Programs in Building Inspection with a Certificate of Proficiency for Inspection Services (COP).

 This program is designed to educate students to be prepared for work as managers in residential and commercial construction projects.
 The program is designed to equip students with the knowledge and skills necessary to be employed in the industry at multiple levels of entry level as project engineers to senior level Project Managers.
 Our program offers real life skills that are demonstrated by professionals that are working in the industry and provides students with relevant and current information on trends in the marketplace.
 The Construction Management Department has an Industry Advisory Council (IAC) that works with the college to establish best practices and benchmarks of achievement for students to work towards and achieve academic excellence.
 They will leave with skills that support best practices upon completion of their respective programs.

 Recent additions to the program include the participation in the US Green Building Council (USGBC) Green Schools Program and the Construction Management Association of America (CMAA).
 These nationally recognized associations participate in various activities on campus and allow for students to gain professional exposure to relevant projects and industry events through engagement with the school.
 We are underway in forming a Association of General Contractors (AGC) and a Women in Construction(WIC) for Fall 2016